 Sound Recording Technology

 Students in the Sound Recording Technology LLC will take several courses together each semester.
 This allows for study groups and a richer experience in the LLC.
-These courses have been selected from Texas State's general education core curriculum and they are prerequisites for advancement into upper-level courses.

 Student Spotlight: Jamie French